lucsande/delivery-center-parser/README.md

 ## TODO
 Unfortunately, for lack of time, some things are still pending, for instance:
 - validate attributes presence, uniqueness, etc in models;
-- check if order already exists in DB before sending it to Delivery Center API, so duplicates are not sent;
+- check if order already exists in DB before sending it to the Delivery Center API, so duplicates are not sent;

 ## Author
 This project was made by Lucas Sandeville.